It started with this truck.

 There are the more fleeting memories – a sticker album that my older brother had.
 Catching the cartoon on early morning TV.
 My Mum and I frequenting a second-hand shop at the bottom of the Kettering Road, Northampton, where I could choose a different Tempo video on every visit.
 Watching the Movie repeatedly.
 Taking a Christmas issue of the UK comic to church for midnight mass.

 Then, of course, there were the toys.

 It was a collection that began with hand-me down Go-Bots and a grey Shockwave, before I got a brand-new Transformer of my own – Seaspray.
 In 1988 came the Christmas of Powermaster Optimus Prime and Doubledealer.
 I scoured newspaper adverts and eventually hit gold, scoring a second-hand haul of G1 goodness for £20.
 In one swoop I added Grimlock, Hot Rod, Kup, Springer, Ultra Magnus, Galvatron and many more to my collection.
-There was even a Metroplex in there, and then the ultimate centrepiece – a complete Skorponok.
+There was even a Metroplex in there.
+Another hand-me down later gave me the ultimate centrepiece – a complete Scorponok.

 Bad followed good.
 The few memories I have of my parent’s temporary separation involve rolling Optimus Prime around my Dad’s new house.
 G2 arrived and I was there, buying the Marvel comic and getting whatever figures my pocket money could afford, but my friends had moved on.
 Very much against my will, my Mum gave my entire Transformers collection away and I was told, in no uncertain terms, that it was time to grow up.